 I am so much happier now.
 My health has improved greatly.
 I now access important health services and attend all health appointments.
 I am strong enough now to face previous associates and not feel the temptation to start using heroin again.
 I have made links with family members.
 I have been to court and now have permission to send letters and cards to my baby son.
 I am working towards some supervised contact with him in the near future I hope, once I have a record of negative drug tests”.

-Case Study – Family Tenancy Support (FTS)
+Family Tenancy Support (FTS) & Lara’s Life

-Temporary Accommodation Service (TAS)
+Temporary Accommodation Service (TAS) & Lydia’s life

 “Made of Money” Course